kjgillll/Web-Project/readme.md

 ## Blood Sugar Tracker App:
 https://bloodsugartracker.herokuapp.com

+##NOTE:
-NOTE: Please use the Gitpod if the deployed version has issues.
-Then run python3 main.py in the terminal.
+Please use the Gitpod if the deployed version has issues.
+Then run python3 main.py in the terminal.<br>
-Login Credentials for bob & bobpass:
+Login Credentials for bob & bobpass:<br>
-Username: bobbert
+Username: bobbert<br>
-Password: bobpassword
+Password: bobpassword<br>
+It should work since you are considered a contributor.